Pentagon warns of tough trade-offs in face of looming cuts

 "The 'in-between' budget scenario we evaluated would 'bend' our defense strategy in important ways, and sequester-level cuts would 'break' some parts of the strategy no matter how the cuts were made," Hagel said.

-Fielding a larger force at the expense of more advanced weapons systems would essentially lead to a "decade-long modernization holiday."
+Fielding a larger force at the expense of more advanced weapons systems would essentially lead to a "decade-long modernization holiday," Hagel said.

 Hagel did not identify any specific weapons programs to be cut, but vowed to protect certain programs, including the Lockheed Martin Corp F-35 Joint Strike Fighter, a new bomber and submarine cruise-missile upgrades, if the military opted to preserve high-end capabilities over size.